 Transportation Power and Systems 3

-Gary is a Reader in Mechanical and Aerospace Engineering.
+Gary is a Professor in Mechanical and Aerospace Engineering.

 |Large Group Teaching||10 (hours maximum)|

 8-12 hours of lectures per week (varies by stage of study)

 6-18 hours of tutorials/practical/design activities per week (varies by stage of study)